comunica/comunica/packages/actor-rdf-parse-jsonld/README.md

 ### Config Parameters

-* `caam:Actor/AbstractMediaTypedFixed/priorityScale`: An optional priority for this parser, used for content negotiation, defaults to `1`.
+* `args_priorityScale`: An optional priority for this parser, used for content negotiation, defaults to `1`.
-* `crpjl:Actor/RdfParse/JsonLd/mediatorHttp`: A mediator over the [HTTP bus](https://github.com/comunica/comunica/tree/master/packages/bus-http), for fetching remote JSON-LD contexts.
+* `args_mediatorHttp`: A mediator over the [HTTP bus](https://github.com/comunica/comunica/tree/master/packages/bus-http), for fetching remote JSON-LD contexts.

 ### Passing custom options